tfcrystal/gradient-top-1109/docs/validator_setup.md

 Steps to set-up the validator.

-> **⚠️ IMPORTANT**: We **strongly recommend auditing instead of validating** for most users.
-Auditing is more cost-effective, easier to set up, and doesn't require expensive GPU infrastructure.
-See the [Auditing Overview](auditing/auditing.md) and [Auditing Setup Guide](auditing/auditing_setup.md) for details.

 If you dont intend to utilise the bandwidth independently of the gradients platform, child hotkeying would not be a bad idea at all.